-It is possible that you may be unhappy with a grade, and I am always willing to discuss your progress during the course to help you improve.
+Grade Complaints: It is possible that you may be unhappy with a grade, and I am always willing to discuss your progress during the course to help you improve.
 If you believe the grade you received is an incorrect assessment of the quality of the work you produced, you can challenge your grade.
-If you want to do so, please email me to set up an appointment and send me a copy of your exam and a written description (approximately half a page) comparing your answers to those listed in the answer key that will be made available online after the exam, explaining why you believe your grade does not accurately represent the quality of the work you submitted.
+If you want to do so, please email me to set up an appointment and send me a written description (approximately half a page) explaining why you believe your grade does not accurately represent the quality of the work you submitted.
 We will subsequently discuss your work and I will assess whether I believe your grade should be changed.